GranFenrir/tradesphere/README.md

 ## Overview

 TradeSphere is designed to solve the fundamental inventory management challenge: balancing **Liquidity** (cash flow) against **Availability** (stockouts).
-It provides real-time visibility into stock levels, warehouse operations, and the financial impact of inventory decisions.
+It provides real-time visibility into stock levels, warehouse operations, supplier relationships, and the financial impact of inventory decisions.

 ### Core Philosophy